A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 let's sum up to the points You learned:

-* How to apply the law of total probability by including the new variable, x_t minus one.
+* How to apply the law of total probability by including the new variable, x<sub>t-1</sub>.
 * You also learned about the Markov Assumption, which is very important for probabilistic reasoning.
 * Finally, you learned how to derive the recursive filter structure.